 Human Resource Committee

-The Investment and Finance Committee (IFC) is responsible for overseeing the performance of the investment manager and reviewing SATA CommHealth’s financial performance and annual budgets.
+The Investment and Finance Committee (IFC) is responsible for overseeing the performance of the Fund Manager, and reviewing SATA CommHealth’s financial performance and annual budget.
+It also reviews the Reserve Policy, the level of reserves and disclosure in Annual report and financial statements.

-The Tender Committee (TC) assists to support and advise the Board to review the tender policies and processes as appropriate to ensure the transparency, fairness and timeliness of the tender process.
-The Committee also assists to identify key tender risks and suggest ways to mitigate these risks.
+The Tender Committee (TC) has an oversight responsibility over the tendering process in SATA CommHealth.
+It also provides advice to the Board on tender policies and procedures to ensure the transparency, fairness, and timelines of the tender process.
+The Committee also assists to identify key tender risks and suggests ways to mitigate these risks.